tari-project/rfcs/src/RFC-0152_EmojiId.md

 * ...
 * 🦊 => 255

-The emoji SHOULD be selected such that.
+The emoji SHOULD be selected such that:
 * Similar-looking emoji are excluded from the map. e.g. Neither 😁 or 😄 should be included.
 Similarly, the Irish and Côte d'Ivoire flags look very similar, and both should be excluded.
 * Modified emoji (skin tones, gender modifiers) are excluded.
 Only the "base" emoji is considered.